Electric Vehicle Charging 101 in Pennsylvania & New Jersey

 State & Utility Level: Pennsylvania Savings

 Pennsylvania has transitioned from direct hardware rebates toward long-term operational savings: PECO Smart Driver: Get a $50 one-time credit per vehicle just for registering your EV with PECO.
 Time-of-Use (TOU) Rates: Both PECO and PPL now offer specialized TOU plans.
 By charging overnight (Super Off-Peak), you can reduce your supply rate to as low as $0.05 - $0.06 per kWh, making your "fuel" costs roughly 70% cheaper than gasoline.
-Commercial/Multi-Family: Larger grants through the Alternative Fuels Incentive Grant (AFIG) remain available for projects exceeding $2,000 per port.
+Alternative Fuel Vehicle Rebates for Consumers: Offering approximately 500 rebates until July 30, 2026 for new and used electric vehicles.

 Plugin vs Hardwired Chargers